-The estimate has been classified into Measured, Indicated and Inferred Resources according to the JORC 2012 code, taking into account data quality, data density, geological continuity, grade continuity and confidence in estimation of heavy mineral content and mineral assemblage.
+The estimate has been classified according to the definitions of the JORC Code (2012), into Measured, Indicated and Inferred Resources taking into account data quality, data density, geological continuity, grade continuity and confidence in estimation of heavy mineral content

+FROM COMPLEXITY TO CLARITY. and mineral assemblage.
 In plan, polygons were used to define zones of different classification.
-Measured Resources are restricted to the four separate 'crosses' of close-spaced drilling, where drill spacing is 60m along strike and 60m across strike.
+Measured Resources encompass an area inclusive of the 125 x 250m infill drilling and the four separate 'crosses' of close-spaced drilling, where drill spacing is 60m along strike and 60m across strike.
 Indicated Resources are defined where drilling is at 500m centres along strike, by 250m or better.
 Inferred Resources are defined around the margins of Indicated Resource, where the drill spacing is reduced to 500m x 500m.

 The Thunderbird mineral resource estimate has been reported at both a 3% HM and a 7.5% HM cut-off.
-These cut-off grades were selected by SFX based on preliminary technical and economic assessment, and on comparison with similar deposits currently or recently being mined.
+These cut-off grades were selected by SFX based on technical and economic assessment carried out during the Pre-Feasibility study, and on comparison with similar deposits currently or recently being mined.
+Refer to the ASX announcement "Pre-Feasibility study confirms Thunderbird as next major mineral sands project in global development pipeline" dated 14th May 2015 for further details, including the parameters used during pit optimisation.
+The announcement is available on Sheffield Resources Ltd's web site www.sheffieldresources.com.au.
 Based on the same technical and economic assessment, and taking into consideration the thickness, grades and depth of the deposit, it is considered that the entire deposit has a reasonable prospect of eventually being mined, and that the current extents of the deposit are limited by drilling.
-The Thunderbird mineral resource estimate, as at the 10th December 2014, is summarised in Table 1 and Table 2.
+The Thunderbird mineral resource estimate, as at the 30th July 2015, is summarised in Table 1 and Table 2.